sanduteo95/Final-Year-Project-2019/lib/EFSD/README.md

 Next two errors are the ones from the first case.

-3. `npm run v3-goi-machine`: Runs Prepack directly o the `require.js` (amd) module defined in `goi-machine.js` and returns a new optimized module (i.e. `main.prepack.js`).
+3. `npm run v3-goi-machine`

+Runs Prepack directly o the `require.js` (amd) module defined in `goi-machine.js` and returns a new optimized module (i.e. `main.prepack.js`).
 This requires a bit of fiddling with the Prepack configuration and adding extra code.
 Then converts this back to a `require.js` (amd) module (i.e. `main.require.js`).

 This third one seems to suffer frm the same problems as the first one, but it is less optimized and also seems to export the machine as `require(<machine>)` instead of just `<machine>`.
 I think this one can be given up on.

-To run v1: change to `window` in prepack and run `webpack --env=v1 --config ./lib/goiMachine/webpack.config.js`.

-4. The same as the other ones, but working on the terminal version of the vizualiser.

-In the end, was able to modify the WebPack to fix the `window` and `GoIMachine` are undefined problem:
-{
-    test: require.resolve(basePath + '/goi-machine.js'),
-    use: [
-        'import-loader?this=>window'
-    ]
-}
-These went into the main WebPack config and have fixed the first and second version.
-We will give up on the third version as it's clearly not good enough.

 Changes that went into viz/EFSD-vis:
 - remove multiple module definitions from one file, and split them into files in folders, and remove require.js bundles configuration (which will not be necessary anymore): see https://requirejs.org/docs/api.html#define for why